Orange Chicken Recipe

 photo mixing the chili sauce for easy orange chicken by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-When it’s hot enough to cook food, oil can easily cause burns.
+• Cooking with hot oil: When it’s hot enough to cook food, oil can easily cause burns.
 Use caution when working with it!
+Protect your hands, face, and clothes from splatters as much as possible.
+Furthermore, always use long-handled metal utensils as plastic can melt.

 photo of the easy orange chicken up close by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-How to Reheat and Store Orange Chicken
+How to Reheat & Store Orange Chicken

-To reheat, lay the chicken out on a baking sheet.
+• Lay the chicken out on a baking sheet.
 Bake at 350 degrees for 8-10 minutes or until it’s heated through and the breading is crispy.

-Reheat the sauce in a saucepan.
+• Reheat the sauce in a saucepan.
 After that, toss the chicken in it before serving.

 Did you know that you can cook your chicken ahead of time and freeze it?
-In fact, I almost always make a double batch and freeze half of it for a super easy, quick dinner.
+In fact, we almost always make a double batch and freeze half of it for a super easy, quick dinner.
+After frying and cooling it, simply place it in a freezer storage bag, and it’ll keep for up to two months.

 photo of someone taking a bite to the easy orange chicken dinner by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth